 - Moisture-wicking underwear- One a day unless you’re wearing panty liners, then you can get away with one every other day

-- 1-2 short-sleeved shirts- Cotton is okay for this but still not recommended
+- 1-2 short-sleeved shirts- Cotton is okay but not recommended

 - 1 wool blend base layer shirt– For the day before summit and Summit Day